rune/rune/docs/docs/advanced/joining-leaving.md

 # Joining and Leaving

-One complexity of multiplayer games is that there may be different number of players, people joining/leaving, etc. Dusk handles this complexity by default by automatically making additional people in the room spectators and so on.
+One complexity of multiplayer games is that there may be different number of players, people joining/leaving, etc. Rune handles this complexity by default by automatically making additional people in the room spectators and so on.
 If you want and your game supports it, you can opt-in to handling more of this complexity.

 # Events

-Dusk has `events`, which are always triggered based on room changes (e.g. a player joining).
+Rune has `events`, which are always triggered based on room changes (e.g. a player joining).
 This is opposed to `actions` , which are always called by game.
 Currently available events are: `playerJoined`, `playerLeft`, `stateSync`, `update`, `timeSync`.
 You can read more about `update` and `timeSync` events in the documentation on [real-time games](real-time-games.md).

 Whenever an event happens, `onChange` is called with `event` as a parameter to let the game visually change its appearance based on the changes.
 The game can provide an optional callback for `playerJoined` and `playerLeft` in `logic.js`, which allows the game to change game state when they happen.